MohJeliAlmutaali/Gesture-Controlled-Brightness-Adjustment/README.md

 Distribution of this program is licensed under the MIT License.
 See [LICENSE](LICENSE) for further details.

 ## Notes
-- This program has been tested in a Linux environment and may require additional adjustments to run on other platforms.
+- This program has been tested in a Windows 10 environment and may require additional adjustments to run on other platforms.
 - Hand detection performance may vary depending on the camera quality and lighting conditions.